suyogkad/Random-Recipe-Generator/README.md

 Recipe Randomizer is a simple web application that allows users to generate a random recipe.
 The application is built using Flask, a micro web framework written in Python.
 The application uses a SQLite database to store the recipes and displays a random recipe upon user request.

-The dataset used in this project comes from the "Food Ingredients and Recipes Dataset with Images" from the Epicurious Website, available on Kaggle.
+The dataset used in this project comes from the "Food Ingredients and Recipes Dataset with Images" from the Epicurious Website, available on Kaggle from [here](https://www.kaggle.com/datasets/pes12017000148/food-ingredients-and-recipe-dataset-with-images).

 ## Installation